johmie/reaction/README.md

 ## Missing (upcoming) features

-- Support for objects inserted via constructor, setter or created with the new keyword
+- Support for objects injected via constructor, setter or created with the new keyword
 - Support of coroutines (fibers)